Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 My onboarding process was the catalyst for every other system in my design agency today.
 In fact, it was so successful that it inspired me to create documented, step-by-step processes for every part of my business from branding to website design.

 It was mind-blowing.
-By adding Profitable Project Plan to my business, I went from being frazzled, overwhelmed, and exhausted to finally having the freedom I had always wanted.
-Before I added systems to my business, I took very little vacation and now I an able to take around 8 weeks of vacation every year — and one new client onboarding process started it all.
+By adding Profitable Project Plan to my business, I went from being frazzled, overwhelmed, and exhausted to finally having the freedom I always wanted.
+Before I added systems to my business, I took little vacation yet now I take 8-9 weeks of vacation every year — and one new client onboarding process started it all.

 If you’ve been thinking of creating an onboarding process for your business, now is the time to stop thinking about it and do it.
 You’ll be amazed at the difference it will make in your business.

-If you’re interested in skipping all the hard work and want a complete done-for-you system, I invite you to check out Profitable Project Plan.
-It’s the only business training program for designers and developers that walks you through the management of an entire website project step-by-step — from initial sales call to post website launch follow up — and includes everything pre-written and ready for you to customize.
+If you’re interested in skipping all the hard work and want a done-for-you system, I invite you to check out Profitable Project Plan.
+It’s the only business training program for designers and developers that walks you through the management of an entire website project step-by-step — from initial sales call to post website launch follow up — and includes everything pre-written and ready for you to customize for your unique brand.